Leon-Amazing/english/docs/words.md

 ### 33.inviting /ɪnˈvaɪtɪŋ/

 something that is inviting is very attractive and makes you want to be near it, try it, taste it etc

+### 34.sustainable /səˈsteɪnəbəl/

+1. able to continue without causing damage to the environment
+2. able to continue for a long time

+### 35.distinct /dɪˈstɪŋkt/

+1. clearly different or belonging to a different type